llendway/covid/README.md

 See the covid_US_updated.md file for the most up to date information.
 I switched to using data from the NYT.
 The covid_cases_US.md file is out of date.

-The app allows you to choose states/territories and compare curves.
+The app (in the shiny_app folder) allows you to choose states/territories and compare curves.